 I've made this recipe a few times so here's a refined version.
 Go ahead and follow the boiling directions above.
 And make sure to add the pork skin so there is rendered fat.

 If you are cooking for a taco party this is a good method because you can have the meat braising slowly until ready to serve.
+(Add more cooked marinade as it evaporates.)
+Carnitas also micorwaves nicely, just drizzle on some of the marinade for moisture.)

 For storing any leftover Carnitas, make sure to add a cup or two of cooked marinade to container, so the meat stays moist and you have some liquid to heat it up with.